Murule: Location

 The Murule live in many areas amongst Greater Somalia due to migrations.
 Primarily, they live in the North Eastern part of Kenya in the Mandera, which they traditionally inhabit the sub-counties of Mandera East, Lafey and Arabia in which they are the majority of.
 Murule also inhabit the neighbouring Ethiopia, in which they live in parts of the directly adjacent districts of Liben zone.
 They also live in the Mustaaxil zone as part of the wider Jidle community.

 In addition to this, the Murule can also be found in the northern part Somali Region.
 They live in the Erer Zone and traditionally inhabit the Maya-Muluqo where they hold governor and majority of the council positions.
 They also hold positions in Qubi as well parts of the Lagahida district.
 Additionally, they can also be found in parts of the Baabili district in Faafan amongst their Hawiye brothers.

 Furthermore, they also live in the Sitti zone, where the Reer Fatah and Reer Jama sub-section of the Wacays Abdi Murule inhabit the Mieso district and also hold governor and council positions as well as the Afdem district.
 They also inhabit the Mieso district on the Oromia side and the town.

 Murule also live in parts of Somalia.
-They live in parts of the neighbouring Beledhawo district in Gedo, and also live in the capital, Mogadishu.
+They live in Buloburde district in Hiran, Beledhawo district in Gedo, and also live in the capital, Mogadishu.
 A small subsection of a sub-clan of Murule called Reer Jama live amongst the Isaaq in Somaliland, specifically in the city of Wajaale.
 In addition to this, an expatriate community can be found abroad.

 History

 The Murule originate from the larger Jidle tribe, which is a sub-clan of the Hawiye clan.
 Other Jidle clans reside in Somalia, Ethiopia and Somaliland.
-Around 1890, some Murule clan sections moved from their abode in the Hiiraan state of Somalia to present-day Mandera County in northeastern Kenya.
+In 17th century, some Murule clan sections migrated from their abode in the Hiiraan state of Somalia to present-day Mandera County in northeastern Kenya.

 When Murule settled in present-day Kenya, in Mandera County, the British Colonial administration made efforts to allocate parts of Mandera to communities.
 The British consulted Garre Sultan Shaba Aliyow of Garre, who was allocated West of Mandera and Murules east of Mandera.
-Ugaas Adan Hirsi and Dalahow Noor requested friendship with the Garre on behalf of the British, and the agreements were finalized.
+Ugaas Adan Hirsi established peaceful coexistence with other communities such as the Garre on behalf of the British, and the agreements were finalized.